psychgen/MoBaPsychGen-QC-pipeline/pipeline-modules/Module 0. Harmonization of genotype data.md

   5.1.
 Copy the liftover executable (&quot;software&quot; folder in DATA/DURABLE) and file to update the chromosomal positions (name: hg38ToHg19.over.chain.gz, &quot;software&quot; folder in DATA/DURABLE) to your working folder.

   5.2.
-Create the liftover input file using the $GITHUB/lib/create-liftover-input.R script ([https://github.com/norment/moba\_qc\_imputation/tree/master/lib#create-liftover-inputr](https://github.com/norment/moba_qc_imputation/tree/master/lib#create-liftover-inputr)).
+Create the liftover input file using the $GITHUB/lib/create-liftover-input.R script.
 Usage: Rscript $GITHUB/lib/create-liftover-input.R dataprefix outprefix

       5.2.1.
 For OmniExpress batches use the dataprefix: original 5.2.2.
 For Global Screening Array batches use the dataprefix: original-initials-rsids